An International Student’s Perspective of Pepperdine School of Public Policy

 • Intellectual interactions with the faculty and classmates in a wide range of topics from econometric methodology to philosophical debate.

-• Systematically studied and interacted within the political environment in the United States, which offers a great advantage in my future career.
+• Systematically studied and interacted within the political environment in the United States, which offers a great advantage in my future career with a public policy degree.

 • Professional and academic events that introduced me to policymakers, professionals, and activists in different fields, from city managers to military strategists.